alanmackenzie/guide-to-enterprise-drupal/README.md

 * blah blah concurrency.
 * https://drupal.org/project/role_memory_limit
 * Prefork doesn't free memory: [MaxRequestPerChild](http://httpd.apache.org/docs/2.2/mod/mpm_common.html#maxrequestsperchild)
+* cgi req and time limit.
+* safest thing to do is have a seperate editorial webserver or cluster.

 ### Not designing with page caching in mind.